mysociety/fixmystreet-mobile/README.md

 Running
 -------

-To get it up and running you will need to create a config.js file in src/js/ based on the src/js/config-example.js file.
+To get it up and running you will need to create `www/js/config.js` based on the `www/js/config.js-example` file.
 This has configuration for which FMS instance to use etc.

+You should also create a `config.xml` file based on `config.xml-example`.
+The only change you should need to make is to add the hostname of your FMS installation in an `<access origin=""/>` tag.

 Setup
 -----